scottcolfer/scottcolfer.github.io/_posts/2020-12-24-ten-year-retrospective.md

 The fifteen things are (in case you want to jump to the ones of interest):

 1. Product managment remains misunderstood
-2. Product managers don't need computer science degrees
+2. Product managers don't need Computer Science degrees
 3. Don’t fetishise commercial product management
 4. There’s more to strategy than roadmaps
-5. Head of Product: Opposite of what I expected
+5. Head of Product: opposite of what I expected
 6. I’ve taken Discovery for granted
 7. Models can liberate thought
 8. There’s a world beyond product management
 9. The Agile Manifesto is about behaviours, not software
 10. There’s more to life than working with agility
-11. Non-directive Coaching is most valuable thing I’ve learned
+11. Non-directive coaching is most valuable thing I’ve learned
 12. Words matter
 13. I like to work with other people as part of an organisation
 14. Good things take time